HOPE028/waitlist/README.md

 ## Feautures
 - A fluid and responsive design for any screen dimensions.
-- Lots of built in security to ensure users dont accidentally (or purposely) create a bug or fill in all required fields.
+- Lots of built in security to ensure users dont accidentally (or purposely) create a bug.
 - Certain pages are locked and are only accessible if the instance meets certain criterias (such as being logged in).

 ## Dependencies